swoboda1337/somfy-esphome/README.md

 Commands are: MY, UP, MYUP, DOWN, MYDOWN, UPDOWN, PROG, SUNFLAG, FLAG.
 Address should be a random 24 bit (or 6 hex digit) number.
 Can create any number of remotes, buttons or covers.

 The RF board needs to use 433.42 MHz not 433.92 MHz.
 There are two RFs CC1101 https://github.com/esphome/esphome/pull/6300 and SX127x https://github.com/esphome/esphome/pull/7490 that will work.
-Both are currently being reviewed but are usable now, see the links for more info.
+They are currently being reviewed, but are usable, see the links for more info.

 Example yaml for CC1101 (update pins for your board):